Moving to Saudi Arabia

 Once you decide to make the big move to Saudi Arabia, make sure you put aside enough time to prepare beforehand.
 Depending on your situation, you may choose to ship some or all of your personal items, such as furniture, sporting goods, appliances etc. Otherwise, you can find everything needed for a household available in the Kingdom.

 The market is huge, with a great choice of products and prices.
 If you want your start in Saudi Arabia to be more budget-friendly, you may buy used items from other expats leaving the country.
 There are frequent garage sales and some Facebook groups where people are advertising their belongings for sale.
+The demand for second hand items is very low for Saudis, so your best bet is to contact other expats.
+You can start by asking your colleagues.

 Things to consider when using a carrier/removal company:

-• Origin address - where removers will pack and load your belongings
+• Origin address - where removers will pack and load your belongings;

-• Destination address in Saudi Arabia - where removers will unload your belongings, and if they will deliver it to your home address in Saudi Arabia, or at a storage unit
+• Destination address in Saudi Arabia - where removers will unload your belongings, and if they will deliver it to your home address in Saudi Arabia, or at a storage unit (A storage unit is very important in case you do not have an accommodation and will need to find one once you have arrived in Saudi.
+Make sure that the contract with the moving company includes at least a couple of months' storage);

-• Volume and weight of your items
+• Volume and weight of your items;

-• Nature of the services, terms and conditions, insurance damage
+• Nature of the services, terms and conditions, insurance damage;

-• Prices and payment plans
+• Prices and payment plans.

 It's a good idea to look for companies that have previous experience shipping to Saudi Arabia.
 They will be more experienced in dealing with the process and the specific country requirements.
+Oftentimes, the company will have a partner in the Kingdom which will make things much easier as they will know how to best deal with customs.
+This is also something to consider when signing your removal contract.

-Cost-effective: It may make more sense for your budget to sell everything you own and/or keep your belongings in your home country, perhaps in storage.
+Cost-effectiveness: It may make more sense for your budget to sell everything you own and/or keep your belongings in your home country, perhaps in storage.

 Keep in mind that certain items might be prohibited from entering Saudi Arabia.
 In any case, if you are going to use cargo shipment, etc., or you will do everything on your own, you have to be aware of the Customs policies.

-Usually, international transportation companies abide by the customs laws and will inform you of the forbidden belongings prior to packing.
+Usually, international transportation companies abide by customs laws and will inform you of the forbidden belongings prior to packing.
 Some of the banned items are :

-• Religious literature that is different from Quranic and Islamic texts.
-That being said, the chance to import one book for personal usage is high.
-Authorities vow to prevent the spread of any religious or political materials which are not Islamic and favourable for the ruling dynasty and the morals in the country.
+• Religious literature that is different from Quranic and Islamic texts.(That being said, the chance to import one book for personal use is high.
+Authorities vow to prevent the spread of any religious or political materials that are not Islamic and favorable to the ruling dynasty and the morals of the country.);

-• Alcohol and products containing alcohol
+• Alcohol and products containing alcohol;

-• Pork meat
+• Pork meat;

-• Pornography materials
+• Pornography materials;

-• Any recorders, unauthorised drones, surveillance technologies
+• Any recorders, unauthorised drones, surveillance technologies;

-• Medications without prescription
+• Medications without prescription;

 • Christmas trees and decorations.
 However, many people are succeeding with bringing such items lately.
 In the worst scenario, the authorities will just take them from you.
 Fortunately, with the ongoing changes in the social sphere and while pursuing their Vision 2030, the authorities are developing more tolerance towards the expatriates and their habits.
 Although it is not officially allowed, some stores are already selling decorations for Christmas and other occasions.
+If these are for your personal, indoor, family use, it is less likely to create any issue.

 If you've decided that you are going to use a carrier or shipping company, then there are a few things to keep in mind that will simplify the process: